-Majority of AMs to back Brexit Bill
+Assembly backs controversial Brexit bill

 On that point, a Scottish government source said: "We were open to both, but I think the fundamental point that we've made ever since this bill was published is the issue of consent, that the Scottish Parliament has to agree.

-"The mechanism for us is not really the issue, it's the issue of the consent of the parliament."
+"The mechanism for us is not really the issue, it's the issue of the consent of the parliament.

 "The amendments themselves are extremely problematic because of the definition of a consent decision, which effectively means that if the Scottish Parliament votes to refuse consent, the UK government can in effect take that as a 'green light' to act anyway," the source added.

-In an article in the Sunday Herald newspaper following the Scottish government's rejection of the deal, Scottish First Minister Nicola Sturgeon said that "if our principled stance means the SNP are the only or the last party standing, defending the founding principles of devolution, then so be it".
+In an article in the Sunday Herald newspaper following the Scottish government's rejection of the deal, Scottish First Minister Nicola Sturgeon said: "If our principled stance means the SNP are the only or the last party standing, defending the founding principles of devolution, then so be it."

 A source said: "It's a nonsense to pretend that the Scottish position is defending devolution.